vanjohnson879/frontline-cloud-doc/content/reference/user/profile/index.md

 {{< img src="profile.png" alt="Profile view" >}}

-The following information is shown:
+The profile page shows:

-- First and Last name
+- Your first name and last name.
-- Email address
+- Your email address.
-- Your roles (for all teams and for specific teams)
+- Your roles (for all teams and for specific teams).

 To update your profile, modify the fields you want to change, then click on the button **Update your information**.